London Buses route 19: History

 A little over a year later, and after a period of 14 years, the Sunday allocation reverted to crew operation using Routemasters from Battersea.
 The Brixton allocation was retained for some early and late journeys run off the N19.
 In August 2002, in preparation for the introduction London congestion charge, the service was increased from 18 Routemasters to 26.
 The extra buses were released from route 13.

 On 2 April 2005 the route was converted to one man operation with 28 new Wright Pulsar Gemini bodied DAF DB250LFs.
 Although Battersea was able to house all of the Routemasters needed to run the route, the newer and longer buses presented capacity problems, with six buses being outstationed at Norwood garage.

 Upon being re-tendered, route 19 passed to London General’s Stockwell Garage on 31 March 2012 with new Wright Eclipse Gemini 2 bodied Volvo B5LHs and B9TLs.

 On 28 March 2015, part of the route's allocation was transferred to Northumberland Park.
 Route 19 was one of the routes used to test automatic speed-limiting technology, beginning in July 2015.

 Upon being re-tendered, the route was won by Arriva London who resumed operating it on 1 April 2017.

 New Routemasters cascaded from route 48 were introduced on 12 March 2019.

 In 2021, the peak service frequency was reduced from 7.5 buses per hour to 6.

+Between 28 November 2025 and 23 January 2026, Transport for London proposed for route 19 to be withdrawn between Battersea Bridge and Hyde Park Corner, with it being extended to Victoria bus station to replace route 38 and to have its Saturday frequency increased from every 15 minutes to every 12 minutes.